DustinScharf/ReactionApp/README.md

 _*loads some seconds initially_

-Only A Flutter Test Project
+A project for learning purpose